 2. Pick the stores with the greatest selling potential.
 Companies now provide more and more products within the same categories so that the competition has become harsher.
 Do not sell everything everywhere.
 Segment the stores to make the right products available at the right place to maximize your sales.

 3. Increase your sales force’s knowledge about the “picture of success”.
-Train your sales staffs what to do when visiting at the PoS to gain the trust of the store owners and customers.
+Train your sales staff what to do when visiting the PoS to gain the trust of the store owners and customers.

 4. Ensure constant monitoring of the stores.
 When you provide retail outlets with a great offer and attractive merchandise, you need to make sure that the stores meet all your standards.

 It’s not the end of the sales process when your customers complete purchases.
 There are a lot of after-sales works you need to take care of to increase customer retention.
 After-sales services are about how you follow up with your customers after they left such as keeping in touch with them, dealing with negative feedback, and the worst is they return your products and you have to refund them.